 - 1. Each of the respective schools of the Graduate School shall be headed by a dean. - 2.
-The University's professors, associate professors, full-time lecturers, and assistant professors shall be assigned to teach in the Graduate School, which may also have visiting professors, and part-time lecturers.
+The University's professors, associate professors, assistant professors, and assistant professors ("JOKYO") shall be assigned to teach in the Graduate School, which may also have visiting professors, and part-time lecturers.
 These shall be provided for separately.